Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems

 However, if pricing is not equally subsidized between these entities or rider preferences solely depend on the time of the trips, then the problem becomes much more challenging to solve.
 To address these challenges, this paper extends this line of research and models rider preferences that depends on trip convenience for a transit system with fixed ticket prices.
 Since this setting substantially complicates exact solution methods, this paper studies an exact decomposition method that exploits Benders optimality cuts, combinatorial cuts, and dedicated valid inequalities strengthening the combinatorial cuts.
-This paper also contains an extensive computational study that includes rider adoption, cost, revenue and accessibility aspects on various instances.
+Section~\ref{sec:DiscussiontoCPAIORPaper} provides an extensive comparison and discussion of the two proposed models and highlights the contributions of this paper in comparison to existing studies.
+This paper also contains an extensive computational study that includes rider adoption, cost, revenue, and access to transit systems aspects on various instances.